Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Cranial Cruciate Ligament Injury

 You can compare this injury to an ACL injury in a person.
-It’s painful and debilitating.
-Most large dogs need surgery to correct the tear.
-Your veterinarian will usually prescribe anti-inflammatory medications like carprofen and recommend strict cage rest to allow your pet to heal.
+It’s painful and debilitating, and most large dogs need surgery to correct the tear.
+Your veterinarian will usually prescribe anti-inflammatory medications like Carprofen and recommend strict cage rest to allow your pet to heal.
 Sometimes, a leg brace can also help your dog.

 3. Hip Dysplasia

-Hip dysplasia is one of the joint abnormalities that your Akita could be affected by.
+Hip dysplasia is one of the joint abnormalities your Akita could be affected by.
 There is a deformity of the hip’s ball and socket joint, where the socket is irregular rather than smooth, or the hip doesn’t have enough coverage over the head of the femur.
-There is a genetic risk associated with hip dysplasia, so many dog breeders have screening X-rays taken of their dogs’ hips before breeding.
+A genetic risk is associated with hip dysplasia, so many dog breeders have screening X-rays taken of their dogs’ hips before breeding.

 Dogs can be affected by hip dysplasia from a young age.
 However, many only have issues once they’re older and develop signs associated with arthritis.